Sjeiti/ronvalstarnl/src/data/markdown/post_randomness-in-generative-code.md

 Luckily our human pattern matching capabilities fail with large enough numbers.
 Computers don't mind large numbers.
 So we came up with something called a pseudo random number generator, or PRNG.
 This is a function that turns any number into a seemingly unrelated different number.
 It seems random, but it will always give the same result for a given input.
 So ehrm, pseudo random.
-And this input number is what is called 'the seed'.
+This input number is what is called 'the seed'.

 And this is very useful.
-A random seeds allows us to create something that looks chaotic but is in fact very predictable.
+A random seed allows us to create something that looks chaotic but is in fact very predictable.
 You might have used seeds in games or seen it in generative art.
 Minecraft has world seeds that are used for terrain generation.
 The planets in No Mans Sky or Star Citizen are generated this way as well.

 ## So how does pseudo random work?

-Terrain generation is a bit more advanced.
-You interpolate random numbers and stack different distributions, a technique called Perlin noise.

-So let's start with the random number generator.
-The linear congruential generator, a popular type of PRNG, looks like this:
+There are different ways to create a random number.
+A linear congruential generator is fast but of quite low quality.
+Higher quality generators are generally slower because they are more complex.
+Relatively fast ones are [the Mersenne Twister](https://en.m.wikipedia.org/wiki/Mersenne_Twister) and [Xorshift](https://en.m.wikipedia.org/wiki/Xorshift).
+We'll stick with the linear congruential generator because it is easy to understand.
+It looks like this:

 ```
 seed = ( seed * multiplier + increment ) % modulus